Use Layers for Drawing Control

 Organize and control line weights, colors, and visibility in drawings using layers.

-You now have access to the first 10 essential SOLIDWORKS videos, packed with decades of expert tips, tricks, and hidden features to help you work faster, smarter, and more efficiently.
+Access to the first 20 essential SOLIDWORKS videos is now available, with the series set to conclude soon upon the release of all 30 episodes.
+Packed with decades of expert insights, tips and tricks, and hidden features, this series is designed to help you work faster, smarter, and more efficiently.

 Each video is short, practical, and designed to give you immediate takeaways you can apply to your designs.
 Start with any video that catches your eye.
 There’s no set order, so you can learn at your own pace.